Fleckism/SecurityPlus/SecurityPlus/19B Business Impact Analysis Concepts.md

----
-tags: [,section]
----
 # EXAM OBJECTIVES COVERED

-5.4 Summarize risk management processes and concepts
+5.4 Summarize ( #GRC) risk management processes and concepts

 Business impact analysis informs [[risk assesment]] by documenting the workflows that run the organization and the critical assets and systems that support them.
 Key metrics quantify how much downtime those systems can withstand.
 As a security professional, you will often be asked to produce this type of analysis.
 # BUSINESS IMPACT ANALYSIS